314dev/PI/docs/source/extensions/logging.rst

     -   Setting both ``on_step=True`` and ``on_epoch=True`` will create two keys per metric you log with suffix ``_step`` and ``_epoch`` respectively.
-You can refer to these keys e.g. in the `monitor` argument of :class:`~pytorch_lightning.callbacks.model_checkpoint.ModelCheckpoint` or in the graphs plotted to the logger of your choice.
+You can refer to these keys e.g. in the `monitor` argument of :class:`~pi_ml.callbacks.model_checkpoint.ModelCheckpoint` or in the graphs plotted to the logger of your choice.

 If your work requires to log in an unsupported method, please open an issue with a clear description of why it is blocking you.